XP Install description of Setup stages and errors here.

 HELP!
 After booting to xxxx (e.g. a linux ISO), I can no longer boot from my laptop/PC! - This is not an uncommon experience!
 To fix it, disconnect the power cord (switching it off is NOT good enough!).
 If you have a laptop\notebook then also remove the large Lithium battery pack.
 Wait 30 seconds.
 Now re-connect the power (and the laptop battery).
 All should be well.

-Windows cannot read the setting from the unattend answer file (Win8/10) - You need to specify a 5x5 Product Key.
+Windows cannot read the setting from the unattend answer file (Win8/10) - You need to specify a 5x5 Product Key in the XML file.
 This is normally prompted for by Easy2Boot.
 Check the AutoUnattend.xml file on the USB Flash drive and compare it with the xml file and product key that was selected.
 Make sure the xml syntax is correct and balanced.

-Windows cannot find the Microsoft Software License Terms (Win8/10) - The product key used was of the wrong type. e.g. for Win8.1 Enterprise 90-day Eval use 76FKW-8NR3K-QDH4P-3C87F-JHTTW, for Win10 Enterprise use VTNMT-2FMYP-QCY43-QR9VK-WTVCK, use 79M8M-N36BX-8YGJY-2G9KP-3YGPC for 2012 R2 Standard Evaluation.
+Windows cannot find the Microsoft Software License Terms (Win2012/8/10) - The product key used was of the wrong type. e.g. for Win8.1 Enterprise 90-day Eval use 76FKW-8NR3K-QDH4P-3C87F-JHTTW, for Win10 Enterprise use VTNMT-2FMYP-QCY43-QR9VK-WTVCK, use 79M8M-N36BX-8YGJY-2G9KP-3YGPC for 2012 R2 Standard Evaluation.
 These keys should already be available in the 'list of keys' option provided by E2B.
 You will see this message if an XML file was used and the wrong Product Key used.
 You can determine what Product Key to use by installing Windows without using an XML file (e.g. convert to a .imgPTN file or install from DVD) and then run ProduKey which will reveal the Windows Product Key.
 Then make a .KEY file for E2B.